Abduction and related offences

 National Offence Index

-The National Offence Index (NOI) is a seriousness ranking of the ASOC and is used to determine a principal offence when a defendant has multiple adjudicated charges.
-For defendants proven guilty, the Index is applied to the associated charges proven guilty.
-For acquitted defendants, the Index is applied to all acquitted charges.
-These charges are allocated an Index and the highest ranking charge for each adjudicated defendant is taken as the principal offence (see National Offence Index).
+The National Offence Index (NOI) is a seriousness ranking of the ASOC and is used to determine a principal offence when a defendant has multiple finalised offences across different offence categories, with the same type of finalisation (e.g. proven guilty, acquitted, charges withdrawn).
+The charges are allocated an Index order and the highest ranking charge is taken as the principal offence.
+For example, for defendants proven guilty, the principal offence refers to the most serious offence proven guilty while for defendants acquitted, the principal offence refers to the most serious offence acquitted.
+The NOI is included at Appendix 4.

-Release of a defendant without an order following sentence which may or may not have conditions attached.
-Includes Rising of the Court and Discharge/Dismissal.
+Release of a defendant without an order following sentence that may or may not have conditions attached.
+Includes Rising of the Court and discharge or dismissal.

 A method of finalisation whereby a charge is considered completed and ceases to be active in a court even though there has not been a determination on whether the defendant is guilty.
-This includes where a charge is withdrawn by the prosecution, the defendant absconds and a bench warrant is issued, and where a defendant is deemed unfit to plead to the charge.
-For the purposes of this collection, bench warrants are considered a method of finalisation only for the Higher Criminal Courts.
+This includes where a charge is withdrawn by the prosecution and where a defendant is deemed unfit to plead to the charge.

 Not guilty verdict